 The Talus has an all leather boot construction, with the upper being made of a strong but supple Nubuck leather (1.8mm thick).
-The boot also has sections of abrasion resistant mesh on the tongue and around the ankle support for flexibility, comfort and ventilation.
+The boot also has sections of abrasion-resistant mesh on the tongue and around the ankle support for flexibility, comfort, and ventilation.

 Despite the mesh, you don’t need to be worried about wet feet.
 The entire boot is treated with Vasque’s UltraDry Waterproofing System to keep you dry and comfortable.

 As for the rest of the boot, you are sure to feel comfortable yet supported.
-The insole is a dual density EVA followed by the midsole (that layer between the insole and bottom of the sole) made from an ergonomically molded polyurethane.
+The insole is a dual-density EVA followed by the midsole (that layer between the insole and bottom of the sole) made from an ergonomically molded polyurethane.
 Finally, the outermost sole is Vibram’s Nusai and XSTrek Compound which will give you plenty of traction on any trail.
 The entire shoe is built on Vasque’s Perpetuum last foundation.

-The Talus UltraDry is made to last yet priced very reasonably (see here for latest pricing), making it a great hiking boot for those new to the hobby that are worried about buying low-quality introductory footwear due to budget constraints.
+The Talus UltraDry is made to last yet priced very reasonably see here for latest pricing making it a great hiking boot for those new to the hobby that are worried about buying low-quality introductory footwear due to budget constraints.

 Overall the Talus UltraDry is a very durable boot, able to handle a lot of miles without failing.
-There are two areas that may lack durability, which is the leather upper and toe of the shoe.
-While Nubuck leather used in the construction will protect the shoe from puncture from minor scrapes and brush, it is suede and therefore prone to blemishes.
+There are two areas that may lack durability, which are the leather upper and toe of the shoe.
+While Nubuck leather used in the construction will protect the shoe from a puncture from minor scrapes and brush, it is suede and therefore prone to blemishes.

-Regular use on anything but groomed trails will leave the shoes with a patina like finish which some find to be even more attractive in appearance than the new leather.
+Regular use on anything but groomed trails will leave the shoes with a patina-like finish which some find to be even more attractive in appearance than the new leather.

 Since the Nubuck leather is only 1.8mm thick, sharp objects like a pointed rock, branch, metal or wire may penetrate it.
 This isn’t uncommon with any type of boot but it is still something to consider.

 One final durability concern of the Talus UltraDry is the lack of toe protection, specifically the lack of a toe rand.
-In case you aren’t familiar with the term, a toe rand is the protective cap you see on many boots.
+In case you aren’t familiar with the term, a toe rand is a protective cap you see on many boots.
 While the lack of this cap gives the Talus a more streamlined, somewhat retro look because of the leather, it leaves the toe more exposed to damage.

 As mentioned before about potential punctures or abrasions of the leather, these are most apt to happen on the toe.
 Since there is no toe cap you could damage the boot in an accident if you trip.

 Comfort is one of the most important aspects of a good hiking boot.
-Sore feet and blisters are a sure to ruin an otherwise pleasant hiking trip.
+Sore feet and blisters are sure to ruin an otherwise pleasant hiking trip.
 Not to mention that uncomfortable, ill-fitted boots can cause long-term damage to the feet and ankles.
 Thankfully the Talus is one comfortable piece of footwear, even right out of the box.

-Some people find that their feet love the Talus UltraDry right away and don’t require a breaking in period.
+Some people find that their feet love the Talus UltraDry right away and don’t require a breaking-in period.
 While this may be the case for many, it’s always a good idea to go on short hikes to get comfortable with your boots before heading out for a day hike or overnighter.